 Each Relic can only be taken once – they are unique pieces of war gear.

-They usually replace a weapon or give the Character a new special ability.
-E.g. allow an officer to issue an additional order to a unit.
+They sometimes replace a weapon.
+They often also give the Character a new special ability.
+E.g. allow an officer to issue an additional order to a unit, The Laurels of Command.